 Shortly before arriving at site, find somewhere safe to pull over and call the site contact to confirm they are ready for you.
-Once on site, satisfy yourself that any off-loading staff are practicing social distancing correctly (i.e., minimum 2 metres apart from each other).
+Once on site, satisfy yourself that any off-loading staff are practicing social distancing correctly

 If they are failing to observe social distancing guidelines and have asked you to unload the vehicle, you may refuse to make the delivery as it would be unsafe to proceed.
 Inform your branch from the cab.